aviskulas/SRC-njRAT-0.7d-Platinum-Edition/README.md

 ###### The source is free for everyone to learn, edit, modify.
 You do not need any of my permission to redistribute.

 ### Latest Updates:
-* Fix bugs: Disable Defender fixed.
+* Fix bugs: Modify registry key that caused detection
-* Builder: Add Disable Defender and Add Exclusions.
 ### TODO:
 ###### (I've been stuck on adding some features for now, but i'll try working on it when i'm not lazy.)
 * Add more UAC Bypass methods (fodhelper, cmstp)